ankitprahladsoni/java-concurrency-in-practice-notes/README.md

   updates the value;
 - The variable does not participate in invariants with other state variables; and
 - Locking is not required for any other reason while the variable is being accessed.

+## 3.2.
+Publication and Escape

+Publishing= maing code available outside the current scope, like getters or passing as reference. compromise encapsulation publishing objects before they are fully constructed can compromise thread safety An object that is published when it should not have been is said to have escaped. another way to publish an inner class instance public class ThisEscape {
+public ThisEscape(EventSource source) {
+source.registerListener(
+new EventListener() {
+public void onEvent(Event e) {
+doSomething(e);
+}
+});
+}
+}
+When ThisEscape publishes the EventListener, it implicitly publishes the enclosing ThisEscape instance as well, because inner class instances contain a hidden reference to the enclosing instance.

+### 3.2.1.
+Safe Construction Practices

+Do not allow the this reference to escape during construction. like starting the thread from constructor, create, but don't start or use static methods to return object public class SafeListener {
+private final EventListener listener;
+private SafeListener() {
+listener = new EventListener() {
+public void onEvent(Event e) {
+doSomething(e);
+}
+};
+}
+public static SafeListener newInstance(EventSource source) {
+SafeListener safe = new SafeListener();
+source.registerListener(safe.listener);
+return safe;
+}
+}